NTIG-Uppsala/cinema-system/README.md

 # Cinema system
 A POS system for the cinema industry.

-##Setup
+## Setup
-To set up Visual Studio for this project: run the ´setup.bat´ file in setup folder.
+To set up Visual Studio for this project: run the Â´setup.batÂ´ file in setup folder.